Janel Parrish: Career

-Acting
+Film and television

 Parrish began her acting career when she was cast as Young Cosette in the National Touring Company of Les Misérables, and later portrayed the role for two months in the Broadway production at the Imperial Theatre.
 She subsequently appeared in several community theatre productions in Hawaii – most notably as Jean Louise "Scout" Finch in Manoa Valley Theatre's revival of To Kill a Mockingbird in 1998.
 In 1999, Parrish landed her first substantial television role in NBC's action series Baywatch, appearing in two episodes as Hina, a young girl whom Mitch Buchannon (David Hasselhoff) saves from drowning.

 In 2000, Parrish was featured in Disney's live-action television film based on the Pinocchio story Geppetto, portraying the role of Natalie.
 She then went on to appear as Vanessa in The WB's short-lived sitcom The O'Keefes.
 Parrish also appeared in shows and made-for-television films on the Disney Channel, and also guest starred in Fox's sitcom The Bernie Mac Show, Nickelodeon's children's comedy-drama series Zoey 101, and Fox's teen drama series The O.C..
 Parrish then portrayed Bratz member Jade in the 2007 live-action film Bratz.
 The role was her first in a motion picture, as well as her first starring role.
 She also provided her voice for the Bratz 4 Real video game.
 In May 2007, shortly before the release of Bratz, she was signed to the William Morris Agency.
 She then landed a recurring role in the NBC supernatural drama series Heroes.

 Parrish played Mona Vanderwaal for the duration of the Freeform teen drama series Pretty Little Liars, based on the book series by Sara Shepard.
 Mona is introduced in the first season as a teenage outsider who uses her intelligence and resources to torment others anonymously.
 In March 2012, Parrish was promoted to a series regular for the third season, and stayed a regular for the remainder of the series.
 For her performance as Mona, she won Choice TV – Villain at the Teen Choice Awards four times from five nominations.